mozilla/addons-frontend/README.md

 ```

 Open its `localhost` URL and you will see the rendered `README.md` file.
 As you make edits, it will update automatically.

-### Storybook

-If you run `yarn storybook`, you can see storybook locally here: http://localhost:9001/.

-You can find the source files under the ./stories directory.

-Check it out on Github Pages: https://mozilla.github.io/addons-frontend/

-More info coming soon :)

 ### Building and running services